TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ambassador.md

 <br />

-Once we have the json file in the /tmp path of the Victim Machine, we proceed to execute the following command to see if we are able to carry out the rce and at the same time we listen with nc on port 443 on our Machine to see if we receive the Reverse Shell:
+Once we have the `json file` in the `/tmp` path of the `Victim Machine`, we proceed to `execute the following command` to see if we are able to carry out the `rce` and at the same time we listen with `nc on port 443` on our Machine to see if we receive the `Reverse Shell`:

 <br />